igvteam/igv-docs/igv-docs/docs/UserGuide/navigation.md

 ![](img/genelist_sortpopup.jpg)

 The following image illustrates what happens if you select _Sort by amplification_ in the KRAS panel.
+All the tracks are sorted by the value in the KRAS panel.
+Note that each panel displays the same tracks, so the display will change in all the panels.

 ![](img/genelist_sortbyamp.jpg)